 To give a task a due date, simply type the date into the task field using natural language.
 For example, today, tomorrow, June 15, or next Monday.
 You can also add a specific time like June 15 at 9am.
 Todoist will automatically detect the due date and add it to the task when you save it.

 To more easily visualize your schedule, you can also pick a due date from a calendar.
-Just click or tap on the date field or calendar icon when adding or editing a task on any platform.
+Just click or tap Due date or the calendar icon when adding or editing a task on any platform.
 From there, you’ll be able to manually pick a date from the calendar, or use any of our handy date shortcuts like Today, Tomorrow, or Next week.

 Note